sunaot/test_friends/README.md

 It includes following modules.

-* ResolvErrorStub: to force Resolv to raise error exception.
+* TestFriends::ResolvErrorStub: to force Resolv to raise error exception.
+* TestFriends::Tempfile: Real file stub with auto cleanup and Pathname like APIs.

 ## Installation